 Surfers (as it’s colloquially known) is a fun place to visit but my advice is to avoid spending a lot of time here and head to some of the better, less crowded cities like Burleigh Heads and Coolangatta instead.
 When you get out of the city, you get to see a lot of nicer beaches, watering holes, local spots, and places with cheaper prices (and fewer tourists).

-Top 5 Things to See and Do on the Gold Coast
+Top 5 Things to See and Do in Gold Coast

 1. Learn to surf